-When you’re ready to start working on the review branch, make sure the review and master branches are in sync.
-For example, run a pull request FROM master TO review (it’s usually the opposite direction).
+When you’re ready to start working on the review branch, make sure the review and main branches are in sync.
+For example, run a pull request FROM main TO review (it’s usually the opposite direction).

 When working on a PR from feature branch to review branch, you might get a “conflict” message that prompts you to update the feature branch with review content.
 STOP!
 Doing so can bring in unwanted edits from other feature branches that might “pollute” your feature branch.

-As a final precaution, when you merge from the feature branch to master, check the PR to make sure only the changes you made in the feature branch are included in the PR.
+As a final precaution, when you merge from the feature branch to main, check the PR to make sure only the changes you made in the feature branch are included in the PR.